2012 Brazilian Grand Prix: Post-race

 The race received widespread acclaim, with The Guardian calling it a "rollercoaster".
 Three-time world champions Niki Lauda and Nelson Piquet stated that they had never seen a race like it.
 German magazine Der Spiegel deemed the race "spectacular" and "historic" due to the record-breaking 147 successful overtaking manoeuvres carried out during the race.
 Reuters said that "the Brazilian weather produced a thriller to stand the test of time against some of the sport's great races".
 Sebastian Vettel himself called it his "toughest race ever".
 This race has been retrospectively noted for its dramatic nature.

-At age 25, Vettel became the youngest triple world champion of the sport, six years younger than Ayrton Senna had been in 1991.
+At age 25, Vettel became the youngest triple world champion of the sport, six years younger than Ayrton Senna had been in the 1991 Formula One season.
 On drawing level with Senna, Vettel commented: "To win that third title here, where one of my greatest idols, Ayrton Senna, was from, it is very difficult to imagine I join him and other great names by winning three successive titles".
-Red Bull's team principal Christian Horner praised his driver, saying "Sebastian has driven better than ever this season and has fought his way back into this championship, he's never given up and you saw that in today's race".
+Red Bull's team principal Christian Horner praised his driver, saying: "Sebastian has driven better than ever this season and has fought his way back into this championship, he's never given up and you saw that in today's race."

 The Daily Mirror lauded Red Bull designer Adrian Newey for making the decision to change the engine mapping on Vettel's car after reviewing photos of the damage sustained in the first lap accident.
-Newey was quoted saying: "So we photographed it going past, saw huge crease in exhaust, which usually means it will soon crack and the bodywork catch fire. [...]
-So we changed the engine mapping to keep the exhaust as cool as we could, even though it meant lost performance".
+Newey was quoted saying: "So we photographed it going past, saw huge crease in exhaust, which usually means it will soon crack and the bodywork catch fire. ...
+So we changed the engine mapping to keep the exhaust as cool as we could, even though it meant lost performance."